|

 The unlikely solution was to use Toyota management principles (systems thinking, lean thinking, TPS) to improve their hospitals.
 Systems thinking allows leaders and staff to see the complex, modern workplace with “new eyes” and turn problems into improvements.
 It has saved up to 50 percent in costs, thousands of lives, and avoided hundreds of thousands of medical errors.
 Significant improvements have already begun in hospitals in several major cities.

-A companion how-to book, The Nun and the Bureaucrat-How They Found an Unlikely Cure for America’s Sick Hospitals: an excerpt is available from managementwisdom.com (you can also order a video or dvd of the program).
+A companion how-to book, The Nun and the Bureaucrat-How They Found an Unlikely Cure for America’s Sick Hospitals: an excerpt is available from managementwisdom.com (no longer live).
 “If you think that hospital care cannot be significantly improved in quality and cost, you have another think coming.
-Read this book.” - Russell Ackoff
+Read this book.” – Russell Ackoff

 The documentary also describes America’s deadly healthcare problem in detail for the first time on television: